sweetrdf/in-memory-store-sqlite/README.md

 Use `InMemoryStoreSqlite::createInstance()` to get a ready-to-use store instance (see example below).
 Sending SPARQL queries can be done via `query` method.
-Your data is stored inside an in-memory SQLite database file per default.
+Your data is stored inside an in-memory SQLite database file.
-After the script ends all your data inside the store will be gone.
+**After the script ends all your data inside the store will be gone**.

 ### Example